By Christopher Brown of OCDCarCare Los Angeles – OCDCarCare.com – 8 Nov 2017

 Simply stated, in practical terms for vehicle surface care, surface energy measures the ability of particles and water to rest upon a surface.
 A surface containing low amount of free surface energy, like freshly scotch guarded shoes for snowy or rainy days, will cause water to quickly repel off the surface.
 With low surface energy vehicle surfaces stay cleaner longer, greatly increasing and the ease and speed of maintenance washing.

-Why Automotive Maintenance for Ceramic Nano Coatings Requires A Different Detailing Maintenance Strategy
+Why Automotive Maintenance for Ceramic Nano Coatings Requires A Different Detailing Approach

 The concept of surface energy is what really inspired this article.
 This topic is explored in more depth in our previous article: “How Ceramic Coatings Work: Science of Surface Energy in Auto Detailing.”
 The technology of ceramic nano coatings creates a much lower surface energy than other forms of protection.
 This causes the surface to become hydrophobic, meaning liquids have a hard time sticking to or wetting the surface.
 Because of this low degree of surface energy created by ceramic nano coatings, different products and approaches are required for regular surface cleaning and maintenance.